Data-Efficient Quantum Noise Modeling via Machine Learning: Theoretical Framework and Methodology

 \subsection{Parameter optimization}

 The error model introduced in the previous section contains 20 free parameters $\boldsymbol{\theta}$.
 Our goal is to choose the parameters of the extended model such that the model accurately reproduces sample distributions $P_i$ obtained from executing circuits $C_i\in\mathcal{C}$ on a specific quantum computing backend.
 This can be formalized as identifying the parameter configuration $\boldsymbol{\theta}^*$ that minimizes the Hellinger distance~\cite{hellinger1909neue} between simulation results and the results obtained on a real device.
-The Hellinger distance $D_H$ ranges from 0 to 1, with 0 indicating identical distributions, and is defined as
+The Hellinger distance $D_H$ is a bounded, symmetric metric for comparing discrete probability distributions and is numerically stable for finite-shot, sparse bitstring histograms.
+It ranges from 0 to 1, with 0 indicating identical distributions, and is defined as

 where $p_j$ and $q_j$ are probabilities of outcome $j$ in distributions $P$ and $Q$, respectively.
-Specifically, we minimize the mean Hellinger distance across all circuits in the training set, with respect to the circuits of interest, to obtain
+Specifically, we minimize the mean Hellinger distance across all outcome distributions produced by the circuits in the training set, with respect to the circuits of interest, to obtain

+Here, ${n_{\rm tr}}= \vert {\mathcal{C}}\vert$ is the size of the training set, $Q_i(\boldsymbol{\theta})$ is the empirical distribution obtained by simulating the circuit with a noise model with parameters $\boldsymbol{\theta}$.
+Each distribution is estimated from finite-shot measurement outcomes.
+Throughout, we use $30.000$ shots (samples) per circuit in both the training and validation sets.
+We emphasize that Eq.~\eqref{eq:theta_opt} defines a global fit, meaning that a single parameter vector $\boldsymbol{\theta}$ is identified jointly over all circuits in $\mathcal{C}$, with no circuit-specific parameters.
+This structure enforces that $\boldsymbol{\theta}$ captures systematic, context-consistent error mechanisms shared by the algorithm family, rather than memorizing individual circuit outcomes, which potentially mitigates overfitting.